kigster/datadog-statsd-schema/README.md

     config.statsd = $statsd
   end

+  # Now we'll create a Schema using the provided Schema DSL:
   schema = Datadog.schema do
-    # Transformers can be attached to the tags, and apply before the tags are submitted
+    # Transformers can be attached to the tags, and applied before the tags are submitted
     # or validated.
     transformers do
       underscore: ->(text) { text.underscore },